Strength-Endurance for Load Carriage: Train for Heavy Rucks

 Moving efficiently under fatigue

-Research shows that load carriage places significant stress on both the muscular and cardiovascular systems, especially as load and duration increase.
-This makes strength endurance one of the most important qualities for tactical athletes.
-For candidates specifically preparing for military selection and load carriage-intensive pipelines, selection prep programs covers the full range of purpose-built preparation options available.
+Research from Knapik and colleagues at the U.S. Army Research Institute of Environmental Medicine shows that load carriage places compounding stress on both the muscular and cardiovascular systems, with metabolic cost rising disproportionately as load and duration scale together.
+This makes strength-endurance one of the most decisive qualities for the tactical athlete, more decisive, in many operational contexts, than maximal strength or raw aerobic capacity alone.
+For candidates preparing specifically for military selection courses and load-carriage-intensive pipelines like SFAS, RASP, and BUD/S, our selection prep programs collection covers the full range of purpose-built preparation paths.

 Lifting heavy equipment